DonkRonk17/MCPBridge/README.md

 - External agents can't find BCH agents (no discovery mechanism)
 - Team Brain stays siloed while the AI ecosystem evolves around it

-**As MCP and A2A become industry standards in 2026, BCH risks becoming a closed ecosystem that cannot participate in the global agent network.**
+**As MCP and A2A become industry standards in 2026, BCH risks becoming a closed ecosystem that cannot participate in the global agent network... until now!**

 ---

 ## 💡 The Solution

 **MCPBridge** wraps BCH's WebSocket communication with MCP/A2A-compliant interfaces, making BCH a first-class citizen of the Internet of Agents.

 ```
 EXTERNAL AI CLIENTS          MCPBridge             BCH AGENTS